dynamoose/dynamoose/Readme.md

 **$ADD**

-Removes one or more attributes from an item.
+Adds one or more attributes to the item.

 ```js
 Dog.update({ownerId: 4, name: 'Odie'}, {$ADD: {age: 1}}, function (err) {